Would you like to get the latest data-proven results to help you get MASSIVE traffic and make REAL money instantly? Get this DONE FOR YOU GUIDE today!

 Now, before I proceed to the next section, let’s have a recap of what are the some of the importance of having to create your buyer persona.

+How to develop buyer personas?
 There are some of the tools that can help you to find out some of the basic demographics information by using Facebook insights, Alexa, and Google Analytics.

 Demographics are information like age, race, gender, education, type of occupation or probably the region that they are living in.

-As you can see from the Alexa’s screenshot above, it shows you a little idea on which particular gender frequently visit your website/ blog, their educational background and also their browsing locations.
+As you can see from Alexa’s screenshot above, it shows you a little idea on which particular gender frequently visit your website/ blog, their educational background and also their browsing locations.

 Also, if you have your Facebook business page, you can proceed to Facebook insights and to look at some basic background information about your persona.

-Like I said, regardless of what industry you are in, knowing some of these basic demographic information of your buyer personas will give you a better idea on how to launch or market a new product to them.
+Like I said, regardless of what industry you are in, knowing some of this basic demographic information of your buyer personas will give you a better idea on how to launch or market a new product to them.

 Gender – this information allow you to know who are the majority of your buyer persona, whether is a he or she.